Efficient Alternating Minimization with Applications to Weighted Low Rank Approximation: Proof of Main Result

+We dedicate this section to the proof of Theorem~\ref{thm:main}.
 There are two parts of Theorem~\ref{thm:main}: the correctness part and the running time part.
 In Section~\ref{sub:app_final:proof}, we present the proof of the correctness part of Theorem~\ref{thm:main}.
 In Section~\ref{sub:our_results:running_time_proof}, we display the proof of the running time part of Theorem~\ref{thm:main}.